andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 In the next image you can see a change in the consumption of some resource related to the app:

 ![consumption change](images/seeing-the-change-in-the-consumption-of-the-app.png)

+Teacher said that the log retention time is 30 days and if you try to extend this period, this action involves costs.